phaidra/phaidra/README.md

 We recommend using a dedicated machine for a Phaidra instance.
 To get started you will need a webserver (current testing takes place with nginx) and a recent Docker installed.
+There is [an nginx configuration file in this repo](./webserver_configs/nginx), that can be copied to `/etc/nginx/sites-available` and symlinked to `/etc/nginx/sites-enabled`.
+Unlink the default config and restart nginx, to have it ready for the dockerized phaidra system.

 # TODOs